Christmas at Kew 2019

 At the final stop, the renowned Palm House finale will await visitors with festive projections playing across a giant screen of water in the centre of the lake, and across the iconic glasshouse itself.

 Extra features – Father Christmas, and a brand new food experience

-Visitors can find Santa and his helpers on the Temperate House steps entertaining youngsters, and a mini food village complete with fairground rides will be a perfect stop-off point for little ones.
+Visitors can find Santa and his helpers on the Temperate House steps entertaining youngsters with ‘The Temperate House Lullaby’, and a mini fairground complete with a helter-skelter will be a perfect stop-off point for little ones.
 The recently opened Pavilion Bar and Grill will be open for dining, and what’s more, the Botanical restaurant will be serving a special Christmas Dinner, which visitors can pre-book when purchasing tickets.

 Sandra Botterell, Director of Marketing and Commercial Enterprise at Royal Botanic Gardens, Kew, said: